-Of all of Valorant’s fascinating heroes, the Sentinels are possibly the most under-appreciated.
-Perfect for more defensive players, we’ve taken a closer look at Cypher, Killjoy and Sage to determine who’s the best.
+Looking for Valorant’s best Sentinel Agent?
+Perfect for more defensive players, we’ve taken a closer look at Cypher, Killjoy, Chamber and Sage to determine who’s the at the top.

 Valorant‘s Sentinel group are renowned for being silent but deadly.
 Focusing on a more defensive playstyle of laying traps and locking down areas, Sentinels are effectively the guardian angels of Future Earth.

 Just because they hang back doesn’t make them easy to play though!
 Luring your enemies into a false sense of security is an art that requires mastery, time, and a lot of patience.
 If you’re more of the guns-blazing type, check out our Duelist comparison here, otherwise, let’s get into it.

 - While attacking, Killjoy’s adorable but evil Alarmbots are perfect for seeking out defensive opponents, letting allies know that something wicked this way comes.
 Additionally, when they explode they apply Vulnerable, making the Defensive enemy weaker and much easier to kill if Jett’s nearby and looking to pop some heads.

 - Killjoy’s Turrets are effective on Attack as well, as they can effectively lock down a Spike site and ensure that you and your allies know if anyone tries to breach the site.
 Her Ultimate, Lockdown has a similar effect.
 You can trap your enemies on C-Site while you decide to plant at A. By the time they get out, the game’s over.

 - The German Genius is certainly an Agent who shouldn’t be messed with on the Defense.
 Her Turrets are an easy way to lock enemies off of the site, and well-placed Alarmbots are going to make sure that you know if an Attacker is coming your way.